Smit1400/edufund/README.md

 ## Visit my Dashboard : https://edufundme-dd050574d2d0.herokuapp.com/

+**Dashboards contain Interqactive charts**

+1. You can select specifin time period in time chart
+2. Click on any states or any bar charts and you see how it changes the other graphs repectively

 ## Getting started (To run locally)

 The dependencies for the project can be installed using